Step 3. Configure Repository Settings

-- To use an existing folder, select the Use existing folder option and select the necessary folder.
+- To use an existing folder, select the Use existing folder option and click Select folder.
+In the Select folder window, select the necessary folder and click Apply.

-For a folder to be displayed in the Folder list, it must have been created by any backup appliance as a repository (either existing or already removed from the backup infrastructure) in the selected blob container.
+For a folder to be displayed in the Folder list, it must be created by any backup appliance as a repository (either existing or already removed from the backup infrastructure) in the selected blob container.

-If you choose an existing folder for storing backup files, mind the following:
+If you select an existing folder for storing backups, mind the following:

-By default, Veeam Backup for Microsoft Azure applies retention settings saved in the backup metadata to the imported backup files.
-However, if the selected folder contains backups of Azure resources that are protected by any backup policy managed by the backup appliance, Veeam Backup for Microsoft Azure will rewrite the saved retention settings and will apply new retention settings from this backup policy to the imported backups after the policy starts.
+By default, Veeam Backup for Microsoft Azure applies retention settings saved in the backup metadata to the imported backups.
+However, if the selected folder contains backups of resources that you plan to protect by a backup policy with the created repository specified as a backup target, Veeam Backup for Microsoft Azure will rewrite the saved retention settings and will apply to the imported backups new retention settings configured for that backup policy.

-- [This step applies only if you have selected the Create new folder option] In the Storage class section, choose whether you want to specify a tier or to instruct Veeam Backup for Microsoft Azure to automatically create 3 separate repositories for hot, cool and archive tiers.
+- [This step applies only if you have selected the Create new folder option] In the Storage class section, choose whether you want to specify a tier or to instruct Veeam Backup for Microsoft Azure to automatically create 3 separate repositories for the Hot, Cool and Archive access tiers.

 If you select the Choose your tier option, you must specify the access tier type to manage costs of storing backed-up data.